Choujyu Sentai Liveman

-Choujyu Sentai Liveman (超獣戦隊ライブマン, Chōjū Sentai Raibuman) is a Japanese tokusatsu television series and the twelfth entry of Toei Company's Super Sentai metaseries.
-The last Super Sentai title of the Shōwa Era, it aired on TV Asahi from February 27, 1988, to February 18, 1989, replacing Hikari Sentai Maskman and was replaced by Kousoku Sentai Turboranger.
+Choujyu Sentai Liveman (超獣戦隊ライブマン, Chōjū Sentai Raibuman) is a Japanese television tokusatsu series broadcast by TV Asahi.
+The series is the twelfth installment of Super Sentai.
+Directed by Takao Nagaishi, Minoru Yamada and Shouhei Toujou, it stars Daisuke Shima, Kazuhiko Nishimura, Megumi Mori, Seirou Yamaguchi, Jin Kawamoto, Jouji Nakata, Yutaka Hirose, Akiko Amamatsuri, Toru Sakai and Yoshinori Okamoto.
+It aired from February 27, 1988 to February 18, 1989, replacing Hikari Sentai Maskman and was replaced by Kousoku Sentai Turboranger.
 Its international English title as listed by Toei is simply Liveman.

-It was the first Super Sentai series to have a female Blue Ranger as well as the first Super Sentai series that introduced animal-based mecha.
-It was also the first Super Sentai series that introduced a super-combined robot (that is 2 or more robots put together); the first Super Sentai series to have three members from the start, with two additional members joining later on; it was the last Super Sentai series that had its mechas transported to the battle through a flying fortress on a regular basis, which would not occur again until Bakuryū Sentai Abaranger; and it was the first Super Sentai series to have both a Green Ranger and a Black Ranger in the main five, as opposed to interchanging one with another, which would not occur again until Engine Sentai Go-onger 20 years later.

 Plot

-Academia Island is an elite school that various genius students from across the globe attend.
+Science Academia is an elite school that various genius students from across the globe attend.
 Among them are Yusuke Amamiya, Joh Ohara and Megumi Misaki who with Takuji Yano and Mari Aikawa sought to create a suit strong enough for space exploration.
 However, three of their classmates and friends Kenji Tsukigata, Rui Senda, and Goh Omura felt their talents were being wasted and leave to join an evil organization called Volt who offers to raise their full scientific potential.

-In 1988, the present day, with Kenji, Rui, and Goh now known as Doctors Kemp, Mazenda and Obular, Volt begins its attack by devastating Academia Island.
+In 1988, the present day, with Kenji, Rui, and Goh now known as Doctors Kemp, Mazenda and Obular, Volt begins its attack by devastating Science Academia.
 As a result, Yusuke, Joh, and Megumi take up the suits they created and become the Livemen to battle against their former classmates and Volt.